Damien Fair

 Damien Fair is a behavioral neuroscientist, professor at the University of Minnesota, and director of the Masonic Institute for the Developing Brain.
 In 2020, he was selected for the MacArthur Fellows Program.
 In 2013, he received the Presidential Early Career Award for Scientists and Engineers.
+In 2026, he is a professor in the Institute of Child Development, Department of Pediatrics, and University of Minnesota Medical School.

 Early life and education

 Fair was raised in Winona, Minnesota, by his mother, who was a county court reporter and stepfather, who worked for IBM.
 He attended Augustana University in Sioux Falls, South Dakota for college, where he majored in pre-medicine.
 There, he received his Bachelor of Arts degree in 1998 before entering a physician assistant training program at Yale University, which he completed in 2001.
 He then worked with stroke patients in Yale's neurology department, where he received his first experiences in biomedical research.

 In 2003, he left Yale to pursue a Doctor of Philosophy degree in neuroscience at Washington University in St. Louis.
 His graduate research centered on the effects of stroke on the brain during infancy.
 There, he became interested in applying resting state fMRI, a method of functional magnetic resonance imaging (fMRI) used to understand how different regions of the brain interact when a research subject is not engaged in performing a specific task (i.e. in a resting state).
 In collaboration with Marcus Raichle, he developed a method to mine through traditional fMRI scans for this resting state information.
 He used this new methodology in concert with mathematical modeling to understand how brain networks develop over time.

 After completing his Ph.D. degree in 2008, Fair built upon this resting-state fMRI technology as a postdoctoral fellow at Oregon Health & Science University, where he worked with clinical psychologists Joel Nigg and Bonnie Nagel to understand adolescent brain development, further refining the method to correct for artifacts that result from movement while research participants are in the fMRI scanner.